Nerve Conduction Test

 Electromyography (EMG) Diagnostic Procedure

 An EMG uses tiny devices called electrodes to transmit or detect electrical signals.
 During a needle EMG, a needle electrode inserted directly into a muscle records the electrical activity in that muscle.
-A nerve conduction study, another part of an EMG, uses electrodes taped to the skin (surface electrodes) to measure the speed and strength of signals traveling between two or more points.
+Our Springfield nerve conduction test, another part of an EMG, uses electrodes taped to the skin (surface electrodes) to measure the speed and strength of signals traveling between two or more points.
 EMG results can reveal nerve dysfunction, muscle dysfunction or problems with nerve-to-muscle signal transmission.
+This procedure is provided for Ozark and the surrounding communities.

 Purpose of Procedure